MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. As the creator of the case and because you have eDiscovery Administrator privileges, you can begin to work with it.

-1. Keep this browser tab open, as you will use it in the subsequent task.
+1. Keep this browser tab open, as you'll use it in the subsequent task.

 ### Task 3

-Now that you have created an eDiscovery (Standard) case, you can begin to work with the case.
-In this task, you will create an eDiscovery hold for the case for you just created.
-Specifically, you will create a hold for the the exchange mailbox belonging to Adele Vance.
+Now that you've created an eDiscovery (Standard) case, you can begin to work with the case.
+In this task, you'll create an eDiscovery hold for the case for you created.
+Specifically, you'll create a hold for the exchange mailbox belonging to Adele Vance.

 1. Open the eDiscovery (Standard) tab on your browser.